janis-schanbacher/webdj/README.md

 ## Features

-- Play two audio files simultaniously
+- Play two audio files simultaneously

 - Change the tracks by dragging an audio file on a deck or by using the "Select Song" Button
-- Controll volume using the vertical slider of a track or by using the crossfader
+- Control volume using the vertical slider of a track or by using the crossfader
 - 3 band equalizer (high shelf, peaking, low shelf)
 - Waveform visualization with click handler to jump to selected position
-- Progressbar that visualizes the play position
+- Progress bar that visualizes the play position
-- Play tracks (with similar bpm) synchronized
+- Play tracks (with same bpm) synchronized
-- Jump 1/4/8/16 beats forward/backward
+- Beat Jump 1/4/8/16/32 beats forward and backward
-- Loop 1/4/8/16 beats
+- Loop 1/4/8/16/32 beats

 ## Dependencies
 - [React](https://reactjs.org/)